Dynamic consent: Background

 The collection and use of data in this way raises some challenges.
-Firstly with regard to privacy: can participants' data and identity truly be anonymised and sensitive data be kept safe and confidential?
+Firstly concerning privacy, can participants' data and identity truly be anonymised and sensitive data be kept safe and confidential?
 Individuals, in general, are not aware of how their personal information is used, for what purpose and which parties have a copy.
-They are not usually given the opportunity to declare their specific consents and privacy-related personal data management preferences.
-Secondly, with regard to consent: informed consent requires a person to know in advance what they are agreeing to and what the likely risks and benefits of agreeing will be.
+They are not usually allowed to declare their specific consents and privacy-related personal data management preferences.
+Secondly, about consent: informed consent requires a person to know in advance what they are agreeing to and what the likely risks and benefits of agreeing will be.
 But with these large, linked data sets, it is often not clear at the time someone is asked to consent how their data will be used in the future.

 This is known as a broad consent or a blanket consent.
-Blanket consent means that a person effectively agrees to permit any and all uses of their data once it is provided.
+Blanket consent means that a person effectively agrees to permit the use of their data once it is provided.
 Broad consent is more common and involves agreeing to a broad set of potential future uses under a particular governance framework.
 Broad consent has become the standard practice in many genetic registries and biobanks.
 Its legal and ethical adequacy has been questioned.
 In addition, consent is still frequently done as a one-off procedure with a paper form for participants to sign.
-These forms are often lost or filed away, and over time people forget what they have consented to and why.
+These forms are often lost or filed away, and over time, people forget what they have consented to and why.